fentosc/starter-hugo-academic/content/authors/admin/_index.md

     url: https://www.tse-fr.eu/fr

 # Short bio (displayed in user profile at end of posts)
 bio: 'I am a PhD student at Toulouse School of Economics.
-Former analyst at the Inter-American Development Bank
+Former analyst at the Inter-American Development Bank'

-Nationality:🇲🇽'

 # Interests to show in About widget
 interests: